 10 My goal is to know him and the power of his resurrection and the fellowship of his sufferings, being conformed to his death (Philippians 3:10)

 Paul seems to be suggesting that suffering creates a special kind of fellowship with Jesus himself.
 The promises of scripture never guarantee that we will not have to suffer – quite the opposite.
 But the bible does promise that when we suffer, he is with us.

 2 When you pass through the waters, I will be with you;

 and through the rivers, they shall not overwhelm you;

 when you walk through fire you shall not be burned,

+and the flame shall not consume you.
 3 For I am the Lord your God,

 the Holy One of Israel, your Savior.
-(ESV, Isaiah 43:1-3)
+(Isaiah 43:2-3)